-Are you perplexed on how to slash your utility bills?
+Are you perplexed on how to cut your electric bill in half and save on all your utility bills?

 Last month, I put out a little survey on Facebook asking what followers struggle with the most when it comes to finances.
 I got a lot of really great answers and also, some fantastic topics for blog posts.